hpsaturn/ESPNowCam/README.md

 ## ESPNow Transmitter and Receiver

 The last version has many improvements, and right now is very stable.
-It needs some tiny changes but now it supports ~9FPS with JPG Quality 18.
+For now, it supports one transmitter and multiple receivers in real time using broadcast, and also P2P connections using MAC address.
+It is possible, using IDs, uses of multiple sources to one receiver.

 [![ESPNow Camera Video](https://raw.githubusercontent.com/hpsaturn/esp32s3-cam/master/pictures/espnow_video.gif)](https://youtu.be/zXIzP1TGlpA)
 [[video]](https://youtu.be/zXIzP1TGlpA)